Claims Over Dividend Prescription by Administradora de Restaurantes

 Conclusion

-The extinctive-prescription lawsuit filed by Administradora de Restaurantes, S.A. against Lisa, S.A. was dismissed.
-The court held that dividends decreed by the shareholders’ meetings between 2001 and 2011 could not be extinguished by prescription.
-All of Lisa, S.A.’s defenses were admitted in substance, and the plaintiff’s claim was rejected.
-As a result, Lisa, S.A. preserved its rights to the unpaid dividends, and the attempt to strip those rights through prescription definitively failed in first instance.
+The extinctive-prescription lawsuit filed by Administradora de Restaurantes, S.A. against Lisa, S.A. was dismissed in both instances.
+The first-instance court ruled that dividends decreed between 2001 and 2011 could not be extinguished by prescription, and the Third Chamber of the Court of Appeals fully confirmed that decision on October 24, 2025.
+As a result, Lisa, S.A. definitively preserved its rights to the unpaid dividends, and the attempt by Administradora de Restaurantes, S.A. to extinguish them through prescription failed conclusively.